aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/add-extended-attributes/_index.md

 ---
-title: How to Add Attribute – Add Extended Attributes to Tasks in Aspose.Tasks
+title: How to Add an Extended Attribute to a Task Using Aspose.Tasks for Java
 linktitle: Add Extended Attributes to Tasks in Aspose.Tasks
 second_title: Aspose.Tasks Java API
 description: Learn how to add attribute to tasks using Aspose.Tasks for Java, customizing Microsoft Project files with extended attributes for better project control.